RoboticsClubIITK/2020_rover/README.md

 cd ~/rover_ws/src
 git clone https://github.com/RoboticsClubIITK/2020_rover
 ```
+To run the voxblox planner, install [Voxblox](https://github.com/ethz-asl/voxblox) and its dependencies in the same workspace.

-Build all packages in the workspace using `catkin build`.
+Build all packages in the workspace using `catkin build 2020_rover`.

 ## Usage